Hi Anne. what do you do and what brought you to Asia?

 Is it the reason why we see roles such as “Happiness Manager” flourish now?

 Yes, indeed.
-Several studies have shown that “happy” teams perform better and it is now widely known that there is a direct correlation between people engagement and a company’s competitive advantage.
+Several studies have shown that “happy” teams perform better and it is now widely known that there is a direct correlation between employees’ engagement and a company’s competitive advantage.
 Fortune magazine reported that the “100 Best Companies to Work for in America” returned twice as much on their stock per year, compared to the overall market.
 Yes, twice as much.
-So yes, companies do see a significant and lasting payoff in making their employees happy!
+So yes, companies do see a significant and lasting payoff in making their employees happy!“Happiness Manager” definitely contributes to better employee satisfaction and better workplaces.
+They usually run “cool and fun” initiatives like healthier food options at the cafeteria, free yoga classes, flexible work schedule, perks that boost mental and physical wellbeing, company-wide involvement in charity fun runs, buddy programmes, coaching and mentoring on-demand, monthly motivational speakers, learning clubs, “day in the life of…”, team mascots, you name it!

 There is however a misconception around what makes employees happy and companies like Google and Facebook have contributed to that confusion.
 Happiness is not the same for everyone.
 Having a good work environment is not just about free food and recreation time.
 And these only have a minimal and short-term impact on employee performance, and actual employee satisfaction.